-Make sure that the replacement board stack matches the existing stack.
+Make sure that the existing electronics stack is the same as the replacement (Revision 4) electronics stack.
 There are two ways to make sure:

 - Look at the complete transmitter model number.
-Current (Revision 4) electronics are only compatible with Models 8712EM.
-If your transmitter model number as shown on the model number tag is not 8712EM, you cannot use a Revision 4 board stack. - Visually inspect the existing and new electronics stacks to ensure that they are physically alike.
-The older version of the electronics stack was rectangular; the current (Revision 4) electronics stack is circular, as shown in Figure 11-2.
+Current (Revision 4) electronics are only compatible with Models 8732EM.
+If your transmitter model number as shown on the model number tag is not 8732EM, you cannot use a Revision 4 board stack. - Visually inspect the existing and new electronics stacks to ensure that they are physically alike.
+The current (Revision 4) version of the stack has its electrical connections in different locations from the older versions.
+Both are shown in Figure 11-2.

-You must open the transmitter housing to inspect the electronics stack (steps Step 1 through Step 3 below).
+You must open the housing and expose the electronics stack to inspect it (steps Step 1 through Step 5 below).
 Follow all applicable safety procedures and see Powering the transmitter for details on the covers.